vjrdnti/Scheme-4u/README.md

 **Usage**

 Access the application at http://localhost:3000.
-Use the landing page to predict on your own data, placed in server/data/. form can be readjusted accordingly, admin dashboard to upload and manage scheme data .
+Use the landing page to predict on your own data, placed in server/data/. form can be modified accordingly, admin dashboard to upload and manage scheme data .

 **Contributing**
 Contributions are welcome!
 Please fork the repository and submit a pull request.